Answer true or false to these statements as they relate to Millennials:

 A picture (or video) is worth a thousand words.
 A generation that grew up with visual social media channels like Instagram is more likely to digest information through pictures, charts, graphs, infographics, videos and other types of images rather than words.
 It’s a win / win any time you can translate a concept into a visual.

 Papa, don't preach.
 The old Madonna song rings true for Millennials.
 It’s always better to teach them rather than preach to them.
 Providing opportunities to learn and explore will lead to more sales than… selling.

 Make it shareable.
 Nothing is more frustrating to Millennials than finding something great online and not being able to share it with their network (aka free content distribution.)
-Sharing is the today’s social currency.
+Sharing is today’s social currency.
 If you actually create something that’s deemed share worthy by today’s emerging consumer generation, make sure they can do so easily.